How To Manipulate The Guitar As It Is Your Own Voice

 You will find more exercises to improve your picking technique on guitar in my free ebook that’s filled with guitar picking exercises so you can practice from the best possible resource in order to achieve that freedom of expression.

 About the author

-Antony Reynaert is a guitarist and guitar teacher born in Belgium.
+Antony Reynaert is a friend of ours, and is a guitarist and guitar teacher born in Belgium.
 Besides his local guitar schools in Flanders, he teaches the blues worldwide through his website BestBluesGuitarLessonsOnline.com.

-This website on how to play blues guitar is designed to instruct you on various aspects on blues guitar playing and is packed with tons of free resources, ebooks, articles, videos and many more crucial advice about the blues.
+on how to play blues guitar is designed to instruct you on various aspects on blues guitar playing and is packed with tones of free resources, ebooks, articles, videos and many more crucial advice about the blues.